rankaakshay40/Opentelemetry-kubernetes-metrics-to-server/README.md

 Set up RBAC for OpenTelemetry Metrics Collector
 This configuration uses the built-in Kubernetes service discovery, so you must set up the service account running the OpenTelemetry Collector with advanced permissions (compared to the default set).
 The following ClusterRole provides a good starting point.

-The Configuration for Cluster Role is
+The Configuration for Cluster Role is[ https://github.com/rankaakshay40/Opentelemetry-xmon-kubernetes/blob/main/ClusterRole.yaml](url)

+To bind this to a ServiceAccount, use the following ClusterRoleBinding:

+The Configuration to ClusterRoleBinding is here:

 **Now apply the configuration changes**